 Introducing WordPress Audit Trail Plugins

-WordPress does not have any built-in audit trail / logging capabilities, therefore over the years several audit log and trail plugins have been developed, such as WP Security Audit Log, Simple History and Audit trail.
+WordPress does not have any built-in audit trail / logging capabilities, therefore over the years several audit log and trail plugins have been developed, such as WP Activity Log, Simple History and Audit trail.
 These are just a few; there are several other WordPress audit trail plugins.
 With so many different audit trail plugins available, which one is the right one for your WordPress website or blog?
 This article explains which are the features and capabilities you should look for when evaluating an audit trail plugin for your WordPress website.

 Details Reported in the WordPress Audit Log